novelstout/rock-paper-scissors/README.md

 an a string based on the combination.

 More detailed descriptions can be found in comments within the code, as well as my thought process at the start.

+UPDATE 5/25/21

+Alright so I've decided to make this game playable from prompts alone, meaning you won't have to fire up dev tools to see it in action.
+Once I figure out how to loop, I'll make it so that it can be replayed without refreshing.